Tumour ablation for lung cancer

 PDT is only available at some hospitals.

-• First, a nurse gives you a light-sensitive drug as an injection into a vein.
-They do this at the hospital.
+- A nurse gives you a light-sensitive drug as an injection into a vein.
 The drug makes the cancer cells more sensitive to the laser.

-• Second, you have the laser light treatment.
-This is done a few hours after the light-sensitive drug is injected.
-This gives it time to be taken up by the cancer cells.
+- You have the laser treatment 1 day or a few days after the light-sensitive drug is injected.
+This lets the cancer cells absorb the drug.
 The doctor may give you a drug to help you to relax.
-Then they direct the laser light at the tumour using a bronchoscope.
+Then they direct the laser at the tumour using a bronchoscope.
+A bronchoscope is a thin, flexible tube with a camera on the end.
+Doctors use it to look inside your airways and lungs.
 The laser makes the light-sensitive drug destroy cancer cells.

 Side effects of PDT include breathlessness and a cough.
 Your doctor can give you more information.